refynd/framework/README.md

 Refynd is a **modern PHP framework** that combines **enterprise-grade power** with **elegant simplicity**.
 Built for developers who refuse to compromise between functionality and beauty, Refynd provides everything you need to craft exceptional web applications with **advanced templating**, **complete authentication**, and **blazing performance**.

-**🎉 NEW in v2.1.0**: WebSocket support, Queue system, Storage abstraction, and comprehensive Rate limiting!
+**🎉 NEW in v5.0.0**: Complete Enterprise Platform with Plugin System, Advanced Mail Suite, RBAC Authorization, and Professional API Development!

 **GitHub Repository**: https://github.com/refynd/framework